 Banishing Cellulite: The Foam Roller Detox

 Integrative structural specialist and frequent goop contributor Lauren Roxburgh is a bit of a magician.
 By manipulating the fascia—i.e., the saran wrap that covers the entire muscular structure—she can eliminate “congestion” and puffiness, bringing the body into alignment and smoothing out lines.
 (It’s pretty crazy—check out the before and after photos on her site.)
-She does a lot of work with the foam roller, which is great news, because it means you can do the same exercises in the comfort of your living room—her book, Taller, Slimmer, Younger—21 Days to a Foam Roller Physique—is out in just a few weeks (you can pre-order it here).
+She does a lot of work with the foam roller, which is great news, because it means you can do the same exercises in the comfort of your living room—her book, Taller, Slimmer, Younger—21 Days to a Foam Roller Physique—is available to order here.

 Meanwhile, we asked her about how to work the areas most prone to cellulite, which seems to rear its head in the winter, when there’s no tan in sight to conceal it.
 She offers some tricks and tips below.